yuvalgraiber/trigo-prometheus-sd/README.md

 # Prometheus Custom Service Discovery

-In Trigo's solution there are many proprietary sensors based on embedded microcontrollers running bare-metal OS under hard resources limit (low cpu, low memory).
-Those sensors cannot run any modern tools such as Docker, Consul agents and so on but do expose an http server with a dedicated metrics endpoint.
+Trigo’s solution includes proprietary sensors based on embedded microcontrollers running bare-metal software under tight resource limits (low CPU, low memory).
+Those devices cannot run modern tooling such as Docker or Consul agents, but they do expose an HTTP server with a dedicated metrics endpoint.

-In addition, the store operators can change the participating sensors so the inventory of sensors can be updated quite often.
+Store operators can change which sensors participate, so the active inventory updates frequently.

-In this exercise, we will implement a custom service discovery mechanism for [Prometheus](https://prometheus.io/).
-This will ensure that Prometheus continues to monitor the correct sensor inventory, even as the sensor configuration changes dynamically.
+In this exercise, you will implement a custom service discovery mechanism for [Prometheus](https://prometheus.io/) so that Prometheus keeps monitoring the correct set of sensors as configuration changes.

 # Exercise

-The inventory service] will be used to expose an http endpoint that yields a list of hosts of the current active sensors.
+The [inventory service](./inventory_server/) exposes an HTTP endpoint that returns the list of hosts for the currently active sensors.

-Specifically, invoking the following command:
+For example:

 ```
 curl -XGET http://localhost:1337/inventory
 ```

-will yield the current sensors hostnames to monitor:
+returns the hostnames to monitor:

 ```
 [
     "sensor_1",